 TGax editor: change the last paragraph of sub-clause 9.4.2.214 as the following:

-The BSS Color field is an unsigned integer whose value is the BSS Color of the BSS corresponding to the AP, IBSS STA, mesh STA or TDLS STA which transmitted this element, except that a value of 0 in this field indicates that there is no BSS Color for this BSS. is used if one or more intended recipient STAs of an HE PPDU is not a member of a transmitting STA’s BSS (e.g., Public Action frame, Probe Request/Response frame).
+The BSS Color field is an unsigned integer whose value is the BSS Color of the BSS corresponding to the AP, IBSS STA, mesh STA or TDLS STA that which transmitted this element, except that a value of 0 in this field indicates that there is no BSS Color for this BSS. is used if one or more intended recipient STAs of an HE PPDU is not a member of a transmitting STA’s BSS.